 The family ultimately owned some 450 acres in Carneros before selling this land in 1915.
 The family farm and home were near the corner of Las Amigas Road and Duhig Road (still carries the family name).
 For those interested in reading more about this family, their early history in Carneros including plenty of information about farming the region, reference Huichica, a book by John’s grandfather Stewart Duhig (also known as the Duke).

 Harvest was born and raised in Napa Valley (her mother was of Choctaw heritage).
-As often happens in one’s youth, one leaves the valley for a period of time for some perspective; for her it was to Maui for three months in 1997.
+Being outdoors and growing things was part of her heritage; her mother encouraged her to explore her natural environment; her grandmothers were active gardeners.
+But as often happens in one’s youth, one leaves the valley for a period of time for some perspective; for Harvest it was to Maui for three months in 1997.
 After walking out of the ocean onto the beach one day, she had an epiphany, “my name is Harvest, I grew up in the Napa Valley, I love growing things”.
 She soon returned to Napa and began taking wine related classes at Napa Valley College.

 Then she began studying at UC Davis and ultimately earned her degree in both viticulture and enology.
 After graduating, she worked at a small local winery learning both about operations in the cellar and in the vineyard.
 She recalls it was addicting and wanted more of this type of work.
 In 2002, looking to find a home for some Cabernet Sauvignon from the Oak Knoll District, she picked up a phone book and began calling wineries, starting with the letter A. There were no takers until she reached C and Caymus.
 After calling the winery she spoke directly to proprietor Chuck Wagner who invited her out for a visit.
 After spending about 40 minutes with Chuck and answering his viticulture questions, Chuck decided not to take the grapes but instead offered her a job.
 She accepted and is currently the Grower Relations and Mountain Cabernet Winemaker for Caymus Vineyards.